The coronavirus pandemic has meant we have had to bring in some new ways of dealing with applications. Here are some of the main changes for 2022.

 If you are still worried you will be unable to meet the conditions of your offer by the end of August, please email firstname.lastname@example.org

-We understand that many international students will be worried about how we are processing Confirmation of Acceptance of Studies (CAS) statements.
+We will be processing Confirmation of Acceptance of Studies (CAS) statements as normal.

 Please visit the Immigration Advisory Service (IAS) webpages to find to most up-to-date information about this.
 You can contact the IAS by emailing email@example.com including your name and Student Number.